Manage ranking expression rules

 Copy ranking expression rules to another pipeline

-When you have more than one query pipeline that serve different purposes but require similar rules, you may want to copy ranking expression rules from one pipeline to another.
+When you have multiple query pipelines that require similar rules, you can copy ranking expression rules from one pipeline to another.

 1. On the Query Pipelines (platform-ca | platform-eu | platform-au) page, click the query pipeline from which you want to copy rules, and then click Edit components in the Action bar.

-3. In the Result Ranking tab, select each checkbox next to the rules you want to copy to another pipeline.
+2. Select the Result Ranking tab, and then select the rules you want to copy to another pipeline.

 Delete ranking expression rules

-3. In the Result Ranking tab, select each checkbox next to the rules you want to delete.
+2. Select the Result Ranking tab, and then select the rules you want to delete.

 Leading practices